AdobeDocs/platform-learn.en/help/platform/admin/configure-attribute-based-access-control.md

 >[!NOTE]
 >
 > The policy-building feature shown in this video is not fully available, but the default policy in customer accounts is configured similarly to the one shown.

->[!IMPORTANT]
->
-> Attribute-based access control is currently available in a limited release for US-based healthcare customers.
-This capability will be available to all Real-Time Customer Data Platform customers once it is fully released.
-Also, the Regulated Health Data label used in this video is only permitted for Healthcare Shield customers.